JunyuKuang/Spring-for-Twitter/URL Schemes.md

 ## TL;DR
 Replace a Twitter URL's "https" prefix with "spring" to open the URL in Spring.
 For example: https://twitter.com/theSpringApp => spring://twitter.com/theSpringApp
+If you need to open the URL in Spring mini, replace the prefix with "spring-mini" (e.g. spring-mini://twitter.com/theSpringApp)

 ## Preface